 As much as I try to practice awareness, I was not aware that the entire song is based on Scripture taken from Micah chapter 6:6-8.

-These three things, or nine words: do justice, love kindness and walk humbly with God have become my mantra to live The Guided Life, a life guided by God.
+These three things, or nine words: do justice, love kindness and walk humbly with God have become my mantra to live a life of Joy and Flow and a life guided by God.

 Do you speak up if you see an injustice?
 It doesn’t mean carrying picket signs and protesting – although it can.
 It could be defending a coworker.
 Or it could mean treating your friends and family members in a just way.